 Facilities-

 Flagpole was delivered- the new town hall flagpole was delivered.
-Butler will coordinate with Reggie Nevells on plans for the installation.
+Butler will coordinate with Reggie Nevells for installation.

 Columns/Steps update- Columns need to be ordered as it is about a 12-week delivery time.
 The price for new columns is less than $20,000.
 Scott moved ordering the columns using the 35k appropriation from the Town Hall Steps repair fund.
 Sean second.
 5-0 Approved.

-Fire House Tour- scheduled for July 21st at 5:30 with Matt Dennison; Fire Chief.
+Fire House Tour- scheduled for July 21st at 5:30 with Matt Dennison, Fire Chief.

 CEO Fee Schedule- Tabled until the planning board has the chance to review.